-The paper is organized as follows: The remainder of this introduction presents the requisite definitions, and then Section~\ref{s:WSSm} presents the three constructions of off-shell and on the half-shell representations of worldsheet $(p,q)$-supersymmetry.
-Section~\ref{s:WSCodes} discuses the role of \sDE\ error-correcting codes in the proposed framework for classifying off-shell representations of worldsheet supersymmetry and Section~\ref{s:LowSpC} catalogs the maximal such codes|and thus the minimal such supermultiplets|for $p{+}q\leq8$.
+The paper is organized as follows: The remainder of this introduction presents the requisite definitions, and Section~\ref{s:WSSm} then presents the three constructions of off-shell and on the half-shell representations of worldsheet $(p,q)$-supersymmetry.
+Section~\ref{s:WSCodes} discuses the role of \sDE\ error-correcting codes in the proposed framework for classifying off-shell representations of worldsheet supersymmetry; in particular, Section~\ref{s:LowSpC} catalogs the maximal such codes|and thus the minimal such supermultiplets|for $p{+}q\leqslant8$.
 Our conclusions are summed up in Section~\ref{e:coda}, and technically more involved details are deferred to the appendices.

-\paragraph{Definitions and Notation:} We will only consider supersymmetry algebras without central extension, and will construct linear and finite-dimensional off-shell or on-the-half-shell~(see below) representations of $(1,1|p,q)$-super\-sym\-metry.
+\paragraph{Definitions and Notation:} We will consider only supersymmetry algebras without central extension, and will construct linear and finite-dimensional off-shell or on the half-shell~(see below) representations of $(1,1|p,q)$-super\-sym\-metry.
 This is worldsheet $(p,q)$-extended super-Poincar\'e symmetry, generated by $p$ real, left-handed superderivatives\ft{While not strictly necessary to use superdifferential operators to study supersymmetry, we find it simpler to do so, and there is no loss of generality: supersymmetry implies that superspace exists\cite{rHTSSp08}.} $\rD_{\a+}$, $q$ real right-handed ones, $\rD_{\bd-}$, and the light-cone worldsheet derivatives $\vd_\pp$ and $\vd_\mm$.
-On the worldsheet, the indices $\a$ and $\Dt{\a}$ count ``internal'' (not spacetime) degrees of freedom, but may well stem from a dimensional reduction of a higher-dimensional spacetime symmetry.
+On the worldsheet, the indices $\a$ and $\Dt{\a}$ count ``internal'' (not spacetime) degrees of freedom, which may well stem from a dimensional reduction of a higher-dimensional spacetime symmetry.
 The defining supercommutators of these algebras are:

 and all other supercommutators vanish.
-These generators act as first order differential operators on functions ({\bsf superfields}) $\BF,\bJ$, \etc, over $(1,1|p,q)$-superspace.
+These generators act as first order differential operators on functions (superfields) $\BF,\bJ$, \etc, over $(1,1|p,q)$-superspace.
 The component fields

 are|up to numerical factors chosen for convenience|defined by projecting to the purely bosonic and commutative $(1,1|0,0)$-dimen\-si\-o\-nal worldsheet the